Default branch

 Protect initial default branches

-GitLab administrators and group owners can define branch protections to apply to every repository’s default branch at the instance level and group level with one of the following options:
+GitLab administrators and group owners can define branch protections to apply to every repository’s default branch for the instance, or for individual groups, with one of these options:

 - Fully protected - Default value.
 Developers cannot push new commits, but maintainers can.
 No one can force push.